embrava/embrava.github.io/embrava/EmbravaConnectForWindows/Readme.txt

 6. Update the releaseDate field of the updateinfo.json.

+7. Update the releasenotes.txt file in this folder.

-7. Commit the changes to the repository.
+8. Commit the changes to the repository.

 This finishes the update deployment process.